 As interest in forex trading grows, it is common to find new traders asking questions like "What time is the forex market open?”.
 When they discover the forex market hours are 24 hours a day, 5 days a week, the next question is, “How is that possible?”.

 And the answer is relatively simple: because the forex market lacks a central exchange, forex trading “follows the sun”, moving from one country to the next as the trading sessions continue so that each market overlaps neatly.

 As a general rule, foreign exchange market hours are from Monday to Friday and are paused on the weekends when the major banks are closed.

-As a result, the forex market is usually classified by three major trading sessions: Tokyo session, London session, and New York session.
+As a result, the forex market is usually classified into three major trading sessions: the Tokyo session, the London session, and the New York session.
 With these sessions covering multiple time zones, forex traders can take advantage of the benefits of forex trading anytime.

 Even if you are strapped for time and only have an hour spare each day, there will still be a market that is open and ready for trading!

 The forex market is open 24 hours a day, 5 days a week, across the world.

 The market first opens on Monday in New Zealand at 8:00 am local time, followed by the start of one of the major market sessions in Sydney at 9:00 am Monday local time, which is 10:00 pm GMT Sunday.